pdx-cs-sound/misy/README.md

 synthesizer-building: it is quite simple and otherwise kind of useless.

+## Notes

 Note that that `mido` used by this will not work with `rtmidi`: you need `python-rtmidi`.
 There's a `requirements.txt` file.

 The controller name is currently hard-coded.
 You will likely want to change that.

+## License

+This work is licensed under the "MIT License".
+Please see the file `LICENSE.txt` in this distribution for license terms.